 Induction generation may be connected and brought up to synchronous speed (as an induction motor) if it can be demonstrated that the initial voltage drop measured at the PCC is acceptable based on current inrush limits.
 The same requirements also apply to induction generation connected at or near synchronous speed because a voltage dip is present due to an inrush of magnetizing current.
-The generator-owner shall submit the expected number of starts per specific time period and maximum starting kVA draw data to the utility to verify that the voltage dip due to starting is within the visible flicker limits as defined by IEEE Std 519, Recommended Practices and Requirements for Harmonic Control in Electric Power Systems.
+The generator-owner shall submit the expected number of starts per specific time period and maximum starting kVA draw data to the utility.

-Starting or rapid load fluctuations on induction generators can adversely impact the utility"s system voltage.
+Starting or rapid load fluctuations on induction generators can adversely impact the utility's system voltage.
 Corrective step-switched capacitors or other techniques may be necessary.
 These measures can, in turn, cause ferroresonance.
 If these measures (additional capacitors) are installed on the customer's side of the PCC, the utility will review these measures and may require the customer to install additional equipment.